Understanding copyright issues is not always easy. The links below address some of the most commonly asked questions.

 Code of Best Practices in Fair Use for Online Video

-Detailed affirmative information from the Center for Media & Social Impact.
+Code of best practices compiled by the Center for Media & Social Impact.
 Part of a larger informative blog that also addresses remixing and other issues.

 Copyright and Fair Use, Stanford University Libraries